WEST PAPUA OPEN DAY, SUNDAY 23 NOVEMBER 2023

 Clovis Mwamba in 2017, with Cathy Guinness and Tim Mathieson, at the launch of ‘Rubber Justice: Dr Harry Guinness and the Congo Reform Campaign’ by Cathy Guinness, an account of her grandfather’s political and religious life in the Congo.

-We introduced The Meteorite Memos with a Cabaret Burlesque ‘West Papua and the Congo’, a satirical glimpse at the men and corporations that manipulate and manoeuvre the politics and resources of ‘two nations both alike in their dignity where we lay our scene’.
-The script exposes the masked but influential generators of war and genocide in West Papua and the Democratic Republic of the Congo, as well as the catastrophic effect of UN Secretary-General Dag Hammarskjold’s death in the Congo in 1961 on West Papua’s registration on the UN Decolonisation List.
+We introduced The Meteorite Memos with a cabaret burlesque ‘West Papua and the Congo’, a satirical glimpse at the men and corporations that manipulate and manoeuvre the politics and resources of ‘two nations both alike in their dignity where we lay our scene’.
+The script exposed the masked but influential generators of war and genocide in West Papua and the Democratic Republic of the Congo, and the catastrophic effect of the murder of UN Secretary-General Dag Hammarskjold in the Congo in 1961 on West Papua’s registration on the UN Decolonisation List.

 The burlesque characters included America’s National Security Act (1947), the World Bank, the International Monetary Fund, and the notorious CIA Director Allen Dulles.
 Written by Barbara Hall and directed by award-winning film director Charlie Hill-Smith, it includes a reading of two poems from The Meteorite Memos by Clovis Mwamba and the Rev. Dr Robert Stringer, and a video-interview with Siddarth Kara, author of Cobalt Red: How the Blood of the Congo Powers Our Lives (link below).
 Cobalt Red is the first investigation of human rights and environmental abuses involving the mining of cobalt in the Democratic Republic of the Congo.
 (The DR Congo supplies almost 75 percent of the world’s supply of cobalt, which is used in the manufacture of lithium-ion rechargeable batteries found in smartphones, tablets, laptops, and electric vehicles).